|Liberty Memorial at the WWII Museum in Kansas City|

 Here are about 2 and a half minutes of Nosferatu (SPOILERS!) so you can listen to all that jazz.

 UPDATE: Talk about NOT FAIR!
-Just now tickets can be purchased to see Harry Potter & the Prisoner of Azkaban WITH a live orchestra playing John William's score.
+Just now at every location but for mine, tickets can be purchased to see Harry Potter & the Prisoner of Azkaban WITH a live orchestra playing John William's score.
 I am overcome with envy - just shoot me now.